andrewhouston113/Insight-Day-Activity/README.md

 ## Overview

 Welcome to the Barts Life Sciences Data Science Insight Day repository!
-This repository contains a Python script designed to offer participants a hands-on experience with data science concepts, particularly in the healthcare domain.
-The script walks through various stages of a typical data science workflow, from data loading and exploration to visualization and predictive modeling.
+This repository contains a Python script designed to offer participants a hands-on experience with data science concepts.
+The script walks through various stages of a typical data science workflow, from data loading and exploration to visualisation and predictive modeling

-The script uses a diabetes dataset to illustrate key techniques and tools used by data scientists, including data visualization, basic statistical analysis, and a simple machine learning model.

 ## Repository Contents